 - Lib 113 A: A conference area with a large screen and computer podium (Mac Mini)

 - Lib 113 B: A computer-aided worksace and worskhop area with a podium/projector, 12 MacPro computers, a large format flatbed scanner and black-and-white laser printer.
 For computer software, click here.

 - Lib 113 recording booth: A small recording booth for voiceovers and editing.

-MDOCS Attic (Filene 2nd floor) hosts small archival projects, provides workspace to test out exhibit design (including use of portable exhibit cases) and has a recording area for individual and small group recording sessions.
+MDOCS Attic (Filene, second floor) hosts small archival projects, provides workspace to test out exhibit design (including use of portable exhibit cases) and has a recording area for individual and small group recording sessions.
 Access to Filene Attic may be requested by emailing email@example.com with details about the project, including dates use is requested.

 Archival Storytelling in the Attic

-LIB 113 Student Assistants — staff LIB 113 for around 30 hours each week during the semester, Student assistants offer individual/group support and workshops.
+Student assistants staff Lib 113 for around 30 hours each week during the semester.
+Student assistants offer individual/group support and workshops.
 Skills supported and presented in workshops include introductions to:

-While LIB 113 is not an open access area, it is a resource designed to support work across the curriculum and as possible the co-curriculum.
-We welcome your proposals to host informal gatherings, screenings and discussions, and workshops, and will do our best to accommodate and create non-credit bearing experiences to help you advance your work!
+We welcome your proposals to host informal gatherings, screenings and discussions and workshops, and we will do our best to accommodate and create non–credit-bearing experiences to help you advance your work!

 What can you do?
 Who will you meet in Lib 113?
 Check out some activities from Fall '14!